 - 2.1 This LDS outlines the Council's timetable for producing the new Local Plan.
 It also makes reference, where relevant to other planning related documentation, such as Supplementary Planning Documents (SPD) (and planning guidance), however does not set out any specific programme for future SPD, due to the focus of resource being on the production of the new Local Plan. - 2.2 Having such information and timetabling enables communities, businesses, developers, service and infrastructure providers and other interested organisations to know which part of the new Local Plan is being prepared for the Borough area and when they will be able to participate in each stage of public consultation.
-Public participation within the production of the Council's new Local Plan is absolute paramount.

-- 2.3 As briefly mentioned earlier, the sole focus of the timetabling in the LDS is the new Local Plan production process.
-Recently, the Government announced that all local planning authorities must have an up-to-date Plan by the end of year 2023.
+Public participation within the production of the Council's new Local Plan is absolute paramount. - 2.3 The sole focus of the timetabling in the LDS is the new Local Plan production process.
+In 2021, the Government announced that all local planning authorities must have an up-to-date Plan by the end of year 2023.
 They did not however define what an up-to-date Plan would be or look like.
-Due to the lack of clarity, and the presence of Leicester City's unmet housing need; rather than waiting to find out whether or not the current Plan was still up-to-date in the year 2023, it is considered best to be proactive and start the new process. - 2.4 The currently adopted Local Plan took circa 4-5 years to produce, which was much quicker than most other local authorities took...the average being circa 7-8 years.
-However, to fulfil the Government deadline of the end of year 2023, the new Local Plan needs to be delivered in about 2 1⁄2 years from now. - 2.5 Delivery of the new Local Plan in this short timescale is going to be extremely challenging, and may not even be possible.
+Due to the lack of clarity, and the presence of Leicester City's unmet housing need; rather than waiting to find out whether or not the current Plan would still up-to-date in the year 2023, it was considered best to be proactive and start the new process. - 2.4 The currently adopted Local Plan took circa 4-5 years to produce, which was much quicker than what most other local authorities took...the average being circa 7-8 years.
+However, to fulfil the Government deadline of the end of year 2023, the new Local Plan needs to be delivered in about 1 1/4 years from now. - 2.5 Due to the delays experienced with the strategic evidence production, delivery of the new Local Plan in this short timescale is not possible.
 However, as previously mentioned, the decision was made to be proactive rather than reactive, to ensure that the Council is always in the strongest position it can be when it comes to managing sustainable development proposals and refusing unsustainable and unplanned development proposals. - 2.6 The further the Council is along the production process of the new Local Plan, the stronger position the Council will be in come the end of the year 2023.
-Because the Council is being proactive, it is unlikely that it will be criticised by either the Government, the Planning Inspectorate, or developers.
+Because the Council is being proactive and has a relatively recently adopted Local Plan already in place, it is highly unlikely that it will be criticised by either the Government, the Planning Inspectorate, or developers.

-3. Background - Key Stages of Production And Public Consultation
+3. Key Stages of Production And Public Consultation